groonga/groonga/doc/source/reference/columns/vector.rst

 There are three vector column types:

 * Normal vector column
 * Reference vector column
 * Weight vector column

+You can generate a column value from other column's value automatically.
+It's called as a generated column.
+See :ref:`column-create-generated-column` how to create a generated column.

 This section describes how to use these types.